gsbrodal/gsbrodal.github.io/ipsa/__README__.txt

   * It is not allowed to use an AI assistant like, e.g., GitHub Copilot or ChatGPT.

+  * Headphones are only allowed for listing to course videos and videos on the internet relevant to the content of the exam, like YouTube videos on Python programming.

+    It is not allowed to use the headphones to listen to music during the exam.

   * When using code found on the internet, you must add a comment in your code with a proper link/citation to the source.